On the Doppler distortion of the sea-wave spectra: Deep water case

 \section{Deep water case}

-For further study of the isotropic spectrum (this case is more complex so let us do it first and then perform the same calculations for the anisotropic case) we have to introduce the form of the dispersion law.
-We think that the case of the deep water surface is the most important.
-We have to use explicit expression of $\omega_k$, in the case of a deep water $\omega_k = \sqrt{gk}$ or $\lambda_k = \sqrt{\zeta}$ \iftwocol{
+For further study of the spectrum we have to introduce the explicit form of the dispersion relation.
+Here we consider one of the most important cases, i.\,e.~deep water surface gravity waves.
+In the case of a deep water $\omega_k = \sqrt{gk}$, correspondently $\lambda_\zeta = \sqrt{\zeta}$.
+Let us consider an isotropic case

-}{ } Now we have to take into account condition (\ref{inequality})
+Now we have to take into account condition (\ref{inequality})